marlongrunden/portfolio/content/portfolio/Looking Back.md

 <!--more-->

-[Pastels'](https://open.spotify.com/artist/3FMHJYjF4SBeWszMXgWoaR) music is as beautiful as it is meloncholy, and crosses genres like Jazz, Lounge and Lo-Fi Hip Hop.
+[Pastels'](https://open.spotify.com/artist/3FMHJYjF4SBeWszMXgWoaR) music is as beautiful as it is melancholy, and crosses genres like Jazz, Lounge and Lo-Fi Hip Hop.
 I always love mixing her music, and this track was no different.
 This particular compilation is also full of incredible artists such as Ta-Ku, Wun Two, and Jinsang

 {{< rawhtml >}}